Admission to the Sixth Form for external applicants:

 I have heard that there have been some changes to A Levels.
 What are they?

-The Government has made changes to the structure of A Levels.
-From September 2017, all A Levels are ‘linear’, with all the assessment at the end of the two year course.
+The Government has made changes to the structure of A Levels, now all A Levels are ‘linear’, with all the assessment at the end of the two year course.
 Although AS levels still exist, these are separate, stand-alone qualifications.
 Most students select four subjects in Year 12 and continue three of these into Year 13 and therefore gain three A Levels.
 Where possible, we continue to enter students for AS examinations in all four subjects at the end of Year 12.
 This enables students and teachers to be well informed when deciding which courses to continue into Year 13.

 What does linear mean?